 Stevens Institute of Technology

-The Department of Computer Science at the Schaefer School of Engineering and Science (SES), Stevens Institute of Technology (Stevens) invites applications for two non-tenure-track, teaching faculty positions in all areas of Computer Science to begin in January of 2021.
+The Department of Computer Science at the Schaefer School of Engineering and Science (SES), Stevens Institute of Technology (Stevens) invites applications for tenure-track and tenured positions in all areas of Computer Science.
+In addition to the general search, we seek senior applicants to lead our B.S. and M.S. programs in Cybersecurity.

 Applicants should have earned a Ph.D. in Computer Science or a related discipline.
 The rank of the appointment will depend on experience and qualifications.
-Successful candidates are expected to have a strong commitment to excellence in teaching at both the graduate and undergraduate level.
-They are also expected to advise students, supervise them in research, and contribute to the highly interdisciplinary, collaborative, diverse, innovative, and entrepreneurial culture at Stevens.
+Successful candidates are expected to develop a strong, externally funded, research program, teach graduate and undergraduate education, supervise graduate students in research, and contribute to the highly interdisciplinary, collaborative, diverse, innovative, and entrepreneurial culture at Stevens.

-The Department of Computer Science is home to 26 full-time faculty members, including nine hired in the last three years, over 1,000 undergraduate and graduate students and is the prime occupant of the Institute’s new $45 million state-of-the-art academic building.
-Faculty research is supported by the NSF, NIH, NSA, ONR, DARPA, and other federal and private funding sources and is carried out by a vibrant group of Ph.D. students, which has grown by 50% in the last few years.
+The Department of Computer Science is home to 26 full-time faculty members, including 16 hired in the last five years, approximately 1,000 undergraduate and graduate students and is the prime occupant of the Institute’s new $45 million state-of-the-art academic building.
+Faculty research is supported by the NSF including 5 CAREER awards, NIH, NSA, ONR, DARPA, and other federal and private funding sources and is carried out by a vibrant group of Ph.D. students, which has grown by 50% in the last few years.
+The department is home to research labs on AI, machine learning, computer vision, big data analytics, programming languages, cryptography, computer security and software systems, as well as a main constituent of the Stevens Institute for Artificial Intelligence (SIAI).
+SIAI is a new, interdisciplinary research center that brings together over 50 faculty members from most schools and departments at Stevens.